Troll (Youngblood): Fictional character biography

 Troll was born a member of his race of the same name.
 Though he appears with grey hair and the rest of his body hairless, his true appearance is, in fact, a short-haired blue creature.
-Being a troll, he is short in stature.
-Not much information about his past has been revealed, although he once worked for the U.S. government during World War I. Prior to that, he came into contact with a mystical book which tells of things to come and allows the user to rewrite their own history.
+Not much information about his past has been revealed, although he once worked for the United States government during World War I. Prior to that, he came into contact with a mystical book which tells of things to come and allows the user to rewrite their own history.
 He lost the book in a card game and when he attempted to reclaim it, he was trapped in ice for hundreds of years.
 In the 1990s, he came to work for the government-sponsored superhero team Youngblood.

 Troll is featured in the November 2009 Image crossover Image United.